bramus/css-houdini-voronoi/README.md

   inherits: true;
 }
 ```

+💡 Inclusion of this code snippet is not required, but recommended.

 🐛 There currently is [a bug in Chrome which does not allow you to register custom properties with the `<color>#` syntax](https://bugs.chromium.org/p/chromium/issues/detail?id=1017421).
 To work around this issue, registering `--voronoi-cell-colors` is currently disabled.